jfschaefer/spotterbase/doc/source/config.rst

 Configuration
 =============

-SpotterBase uses the `ConfigArgParse <https://pypi.org/project/ConfigArgParse/>` library for managing the configuration.
+SpotterBase uses the `ConfigArgParse <https://pypi.org/project/ConfigArgParse/>`_ library for managing the configuration.
 It basically allows to load command line parameters from a configuration file.
-The code for the configuration management is in :mod:`spotterbase.config_loader`.

 Introduction
 ------------

-Let us create a simple example script to see the configuration options in action:
+We will create a simple example script to see the configuration in action.
+The command line tools in SpotterBase use the same configuration mechanism.
+Here is our example script ``greeting.py``:

 .. code:: python

-    import spotterbase.config_loader as config_loader
+    import spotterbase.utils.config_loader as config_loader

     greeting = config_loader.ConfigString('--greeting',
             description='the greeting', default='hi')